honorJ-787/docker-of-ROS2-ZED/README.md

-# This is the origin demo, without !!!
+# This is the original demo, without !!!
 CycloneDDSDDS !!!
 ## ROS 2 Jazzy + ZED2 (ZED SDK 5.1) on Ubuntu 24.04 + CUDA 13.0 — Docker Setup

 This repository provides a reproducible Docker environment to run **Stereolabs ZED2** with **ROS 2 Jazzy** on **Ubuntu 24.04** with **NVIDIA GPU acceleration (CUDA 13.0)**.